 - Our long time, beloved, traveling teacher, Lama Gursam, will return to ADMC.
-He will be here from April 30 - May 6.
-We are in the process of scheduling his talks and will let everyone know when schedules are available.
+He will be here from May 1 - 5.
 Please mark your calendars for this special time.
 For more on Lama Gursam see www.lamagursam.org.
+Flyer

 - Southern Dharma Retreat Center (Hot Springs, NC) has their 2015 Retreat schedule available online (www.southerndharma.org/schedule.shtml).
 As a service to our community, Membership Chair, Lee Rumble, has agreed to coordinate interest.
 If you are planning to attend a retreat and would like to see if anyone else might be interested in carpooling, please contact Lee at .

 - The Grief Recovery Support Group has reached maximum capacity.

 - Please shop at our Store to help support Appalachian Dharma!

 6:30pm – 8pm

 |Nonviolent Communication - 5th session - In preparation please review Chapter 5: in the Nonviolent Communication book and do activities of Workbook for Chapter 5.
 Please also try to listen CD #5.|

 |Western Buddhist Group

 - (Holston Valley Sangha) - We meet at our satellite location at the Unitarian Universalist Church, 136 Bob Jobe Road, Gray, TN.
 After a half-hour silent meditation, for the next few weeks, we will be reading and discussing The Four Immeasurables: Practices To Open The Heart, by B. Alan Wallace.